LeonardoCofone/LerriAI_dev/README.md

-# 🌐 Lonar – Your Intelligent Personal Assistant
+# 🌐 Lerri – Your Intelligent Personal Assistant

-You can try Lonar at [https://leonardocofone.github.io/LonarAI/](https://leonardocofone.github.io/LonarAI/)
+You can try Lerri at [https://leonardocofone.github.io/LerriAI/](https://leonardocofone.github.io/LerriAI/)
-Lonar is a **website and PWA** that combines artificial intelligence and productivity tools.
+Lerri is a **website and PWA** that combines artificial intelligence and productivity tools.
 Its goal is to provide a **complete personal assistant** capable of managing daily tasks, emails, calendars, documents, reminders, and notifications — all in one unified platform.

 ---

 ## ✨ Vision

-Lonar is designed to be a **smart digital assistant** that:
+Lerri is designed to be a **smart digital assistant** that:

 - Organizes your day and appointments
 - Manages calendars, tasks, documents, and emails